AuxQuatreCoinsDeParis/aux-quatre-coins-de-paris.fr/themes/auxquatrecoins/README.md

 * replace **{URL}** with the URL of the targeed page

 ## Icons
-You can add an icon anywhere in youre texte with this shortcode. (@se fontawesome doc)
+You can add an icon anywhere in youre texte with this shortcode. (@see fontawesome doc)
 ```
 {{< icon name="envelope" >}}
 ```